ethereum/EIPs/EIPS/eip-x.md

 In ERC-4626, the spec was written to be fully symmetrical with respect to converting assets and shares by including deposit/withdraw and mint/redeem.

 Due to the asynchronous nature of requests, the vault can only operate with certainty on the quantity that is fully known at the time of the request (`assets` for `deposit` and `shares` for `redeem`).
 The deposit request flow cannot work with a `mint` call, because the amount of `assets` for the requested `shares` amount may fluctuate before the fulfillment of the request.
-Likewise the redemption request flow cannot work with a `withdraw` call.
+Likewise, the redemption request flow cannot work with a `withdraw` call.

 ### Parameter Choices for request vs fulfillment

-Keeping track of parameters more complex than a single quantity such as `assets` or `shares` between request and fullfillment adds significant complexity to implementations for asynchronous vaults.
+Keeping track of parameters more complex than a single quantity such as `assets` or `shares` between request and fulfillment adds significant complexity to implementations for asynchronous vaults.
 Therefore, there is no `receiver` parameter in `requestDeposit` or `requestRedeem`.

 ### Optionality of flows and cancels

 Certain use cases are only asynchronous on one flow but not the other between request and redeem.
-A good example for an asynchronous redemption vault is a liquid staking token.
-The unstaking period necessitates support for asynchronous withdrawals, however deposits can be fully synchronous.
+A good example of an asynchronous redemption vault is a liquid staking token.
+The unstaking period necessitates support for asynchronous withdrawals, however, deposits can be fully synchronous.

-In many cases, cancelling a request may not be straightforward or even technically feasible, therefore cancel operations are optional.
+In many cases, canceling a request may not be straightforward or even technically feasible, therefore cancel operations are optional.
 Defining the cancel flow is still important for certain classes of use cases for which the fulfillment of a Request can take a considerable amount of time.

 ### Request Implementation flexibility

 The standard is flexible enough to support a wide range of interaction patterns for request flows.
-Pending requests can be handled via internal accounting, globally or on per user levels, use ERC-20 or [ERC-721](./eip-721.md), etc.
+Pending requests can be handled via internal accounting, globally or on per-user levels, use ERC-20 or [ERC-721](./eip-721.md), etc.

 ## Backwards Compatibility

 The interface is fully backwards compatible with [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626).
-The specification of the `deposit`, `mint`, `redeem`, and `withdraw` method is different as described in [Specification](##Specification).
+The specification of the `deposit`, `mint`, `redeem`, and `withdraw` methods is different as described in [Specification](##Specification).

 ## Reference Implementation